 EU trade marks and EU registered design rights will be affected.
-It is clear that when the UK has left the EU, and any transition period has expired, EU trade marks and EU registered designs will no longer be effective in the UK.
+Once the UK has left the EU and any transition period has expired, EU trade marks and EU registered designs will no longer be effective in the UK.
 For a trade mark or design to be recognised in the UK an application will need to be filed at the UK Intellectual Property Office (UKIPO).

 Patents will not be affected by the UK’s departure from the EU.
 There are no EU level rights for patents at present.
 The European Patent Convention, which governs the granting of European patents, is not a piece of EU legislation and so no action is required in this sense.

 There is a question mark around what will happen to the Unified Patents Court (UPC), which is a proposed single Court for the enforcement of European patents, if the UK leaves the EU.
 This is unclear, although the UK Government has ratified the Unified Patent Court agreement which intends to bring the proposed EU-wide Unitary Patent into force.

 Will my EU trade mark rights cease to exist?

 No, your EU rights will continue to exist.
 Regardless of whether the UK exits the EU with or without an agreement, the UKIPO will automatically create equivalent UK trade marks for all EU trade marks that were registered/granted before the UK leaves the EU, and no action will be required on your part.
 These equivalent marks will retain the filing dates of the original EU trade marks, and will also retain any priority and/or seniority dates.
 Of course, your EU trade marks will continue to exist as normal, the only difference being that they will cover the remaining EU 27 Member States and not the UK.